 - Optimize tables

-Out of all those basic features, one feature that I like most is the automatic scheduled database cleanup.
+Out of all those basic features, one feature that I like most is the automatically scheduled database cleanup.
 This option will clean your database automatically as per the time interval set by you.

 6. GZIP Compression